vuestorefront/vue-storefront/packages/core/docs/guide/product-catalog.md

 There are two composables used to interact with the product catalog - `useProduct` and `useFacet`.
 The former loads a single product and its variants.
 The latter allows more complex product listings with filtering and sorting.

-## Fetching a single product and it's variants
+## Fetching a single product and its variants

 `useProduct` composable is used primarily on the Product Details Page to display information about a single product and its variants.